kshitijgulati98/Reddit-Flair-Detector/README.md

 # REDDIT FLAIR DETECTOR
 This is a reddit flair detector for r/India posts.
+Link to heroku app - https://reddit-flair-det.herokuapp.com/
+link to the automated_checkpoint is - https://reddit-automated-checkpoint.herokuapp.com/

 ## Part 1 - Data Collection
 This part is illustrated in the file [Part 1 -  Data Collection.ipynb](https://github.com/kshitijgulati98/reddit-flair-detector/blob/master/Jupyter%20Notebooks/Part%201%20-%20%20Data%20Collection.ipynb).
 I have collected data using Reddit API via the praw library on python.
 I have collected about 200 posts per flair.
-The collected data is a csv file [reddit_data.csv](https://drive.google.com/file/d/1pgHtXP2qkEPZvcatJB2nrnbvSUGWjk_o/view?usp=sharing).
+The collected data is a csv file [reddit_data.csv](https://github.com/kshitijgulati98/reddit-flair-detector/blob/master/reddit_data.csv).

 ## Part 2 - Exploratory Data Analysis
 After collecting the data, I have performed a detailed EDA to decide what features to use while building the model.
 This part is illustrated in the file [Part 2 - EDA.ipynb](https://github.com/kshitijgulati98/reddit-flair-detector/blob/master/Jupyter%20Notebooks/Part%202%20-%20EDA.ipynb)